spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 ### 2) Set up Express Checkout payments configuration

-1. Add the following configuration to your project:

-2. Configure the checkout payment step to hide the express checkout payment methods.
+1. Configure the checkout payment step to hide the express checkout payment methods.
 Depending on your project needs, you can exclude the payment methods that you do not want to show on the checkout payment step.
 In case you are using the ACP Payone app, you can exclude the `payone-paypal-express` payment method.